msens/simple-ansible-setup/README.md

+# prerequisites
+Make sure you have Ansible installed on your host.
+Make sure you have Virtualbox and Vagrant installed on your host.

 # simple-ansible-setup

+This ansible setup provisions a virtual box with nginx.
-Up the virtual box and test ssh into box
+Up the virtual box and test ssh into box.
 ```
 vagrant up
 ssh vagrant@10.100.199.200